 With the Uniform Residential Landlord and Tenant Act (URLTA), there are some rules and regulations that current and potential landlords and tenants need to know about.
 You may not be giving services you owe your tenants under the law.

 Many of our clients own one or more residential rental properties that they rent out.
 For the most part, these clients are people potential tenants in the community can trust.
 We know them to always try to do the right thing, and our legal advice helps them do that.
 That’s how we know there seems to be a lot of confusion and myths about what the law actually says about various rental problems.

 Most of the time, if the rental property lies in a certain county in Tennessee where the population is over 75,000, it falls under URLTA.
 For example, residential locations here in Wilson fall under the URLTA of Tennessee.
 If the county’s population is under 75,000, then the laws are usually governed by Tennessee case law and are much more difficult to traverse.

 These laws can be somewhat difficult to understand.
 When understood, they are a guide for the landlord.
 They can lead a landlord through the many minefields of landlord-tenant law.
 With the help and advice of an attorney, any landlord can understand what they need to do.

-In almost all instances of landlord tenant disputes it takes an attorney who is a veteran in this area.
+In almost all instances of landlord-tenant disputes, it takes an attorney who is a veteran in this area.
 Our law firm has handled hundreds of these disputes, many of which settle outside of litigation.
-If you have a legal question about your rental matters please contact us today.
+Our residential real estate attorneys can help you proceed through your contracts as a landlord or tenant.
+If you have a legal question about the Uniform Residential Landlord and Tenant Act, please contact us today.